 The Software Precertification (Pre-Cert) Pilot Program will help inform the development of a future regulatory model that will provide more streamlined and efficient regulatory oversight of software-based medical devices.
-This pilot, limited to manufacturers of software as a medical device (SaMD), is an important first step to help us explore and evaluate the program model to inform how we establish the Pre-Cert Program.
+This pilot, limited to manufacturers of software as a medical device (SaMD), is an important first step to help us explore and evaluate the program model to inform how we establish the Pre-Cert Pilot Program.

 On this page:

 Q: Is the agency authorizing any products through the Pre-Cert Pilot Program at this time?

 A: No products are being authorized through the Pre-Cert Pilot Program at this time—we are currently building, iterating, and testing the framework of the Pre-Cert Pilot Program vision.
 During this stage, all products that require clearance or approval are proceeding through existing regulatory pathways.
 In parallel, the agency is testing different approaches internally that may facilitate both timely development and review of products.